Colorado drug laws make it a crime to possess, sell, manufacture, or use controlled substances.

 Learn about sealing drug crimes in Colorado and expungement.

-In our experience at Colorado Legal Defense Group, there are seven primary defenses we rely on in an effort to get drug charges lessened or dropped:
+In our experience at Colorado Legal Defense Group, there are seven primary defenses we rely on to get drug charges lessened or dropped:

 - Unlawful search and seizure: This defense argues that law enforcement violated your Fourth Amendment rights.
-If the police conducted a search without a warrant, consent, or probable cause, any evidence obtained might be thrown out of court.
+If the police searched without a warrant, consent, or probable cause, any evidence obtained might be thrown out of court.

 - Lack of possession or ownership: Simply being near or in the same location as drugs does not automatically make you guilty of a drug crime.
 The prosecution must prove that you knowingly had control over the drugs.
 In shared spaces, like a home or a car, proving this can be challenging.